 System Peak Loads Across the Country, Pressure on Shale Producers to Show ROI

-During the July Energy Market Intel Webinar, Constellation’s team of market analysts known as the Commodities Management Group (CMG) and internal term of meteorologists presented the July and August weather forecast, an update on summer gas demand and production, and market price trends and forward price trends for 2020-2024.
+During the July Energy Market Intel Webinar, Constellation’s team of market analysts known as the Commodities Management Group (CMG) and internal team of meteorologists presented the July and August weather forecast, an update on summer gas demand and production, and market price trends and forward price trends for 2020-2024.

 Our internal meteorologist opened the webinar with a look at the July weather drivers in the context of current storage fundamentals compared to a year ago and what current trends imply for August forecasts.